 The stonefish looks like a rock on the sea bottom, but it is deadly, with 13 poisonous spines on its back.
 It feeds on small fish and shrimp.
 Stonefish are found in sand in narrow channels connecting the open sea with a lagoon or tidal inlet.

 Never touch it and walk carefully and wear thick-soled shoes.
 Be careful exploring these inlets, especially when looking under rocks or turning them over.
 It's best to do what I do; use a stick or the pointed end of a cane fishing pole.

 People have reported the pain from a stonefish might last for hours.
-And, brief paralysis, shock, and even death may result.
+And, temporary paralysis, shock, and even death may result.
 So be very careful when exploring and looking for shells.
-Life is to enjoy, and knowing the risks are just good preventive measures.
+Life is meant to be enjoyed, and knowing the risks is simply good precautionary measures.